File operations in Angular File Manager component

 Copy

-The following table represents the request parameters of copy operations.
+The following table outlines the request parameters for copy operations:

 Parameter Type Default Explanation